bvaughn123/test_stuff/Vagrant_Plugin.md

 ```
 .[TODO]
-- [ ] need to add a provision key ( vagrant up --provision)
-- [ ] need to add package and key for output path
+- [x] need to add package and key for output path

 Should be set in the if running the libvirt vagrant packer setup vm playbook;
 However, this assumes that `vagrant` is in PATH...Will not work if that's not